 I’ve been building technology companies for seven years now, having founded my first tech startup right out of studying undergraduate economics back in 2011.
 I’ve raised money, lost money, built products that no one wanted, and had some great success.

 When you’re starting out as a non-technology leader trying to build a technology company, the skills gap can be quite large, and the learning curve quite steep.
-When I was two years into building my first startup, a dating app called ‘Fancied’, I started to think about a central place where women could learn how to launch tech companies.
+When I was two years into building my first startup, a dating app called ‘Fancied’, I started to think about a central place in town, with custom signs set up, where women could learn how to launch tech companies.

 I would go to meetups and be the only woman in the room.
 The majority of the time when seeking investment I was pitching to a boardroom full of men, which can be quite an intimidating experience, especially when you’re doing it for the first time.